Product Details

 Magenta tint: 0

-NetCast is cool but too expensive4
+NetCast is cool but too expensive

 I was debating to get this model with NetCast, or model 50PS60 without NetCast.
 50PS60 has a lot of strong reviews for its value and I was set on it over other brands.
 Because I have two kids that always wanted to watch some kids videos on YouTube, I figure I'll get this higher end model and try out the NetCast feature.